RomanSavran/developers-app/src/pages/md-pages/02-15-2019-data-models/index.md

 If you are integrating data and creating data products, take a look at the [Data Product Guide](/guides/data-products).

-Digital Twins are fundamental features of the platform, take a look at the [Digital Twin Guide](/guides/twins).

 Open sandbox is your friend!
-Isolated environment for testing applications and data product integrations, read more from [Sandbox Guide](/developers/guides/sandbox).
+Isolated environment for testing applications and data product integrations, read more from [Sandbox Guide](/guides/sandbox).